$0 New Brunswick Foster Care Quick-Start Checklist

 Frequently Asked Questions

 Can I just rely on the DSD portal and the NBFFA website for preparation?
-The portal tells you what the rules are.
+The portal provides official process information.
 The NBFFA provides peer support through experienced foster parents.
-Neither explains how to prepare for the SAFE assessment, gives you the specific measurements, or walks you through the Double Record Check before you're already inside the process.
-The guide synthesizes what both sources leave out.
+Neither is necessarily a single, consolidated preparation checklist for the SAFE assessment and Double Record Check.
+The guide synthesizes the preparation steps in one place.

 Will a DSD social worker answer my questions if I call them?
-Yes — they will answer factual questions about the process.
-What they won't do is advise you on how to prepare your home, flag the SD Record Check before you've signed the consent form, or tell you that the next PRIDE cohort in your region is almost full.
-Their role is assessment, not preparation coaching.
+Yes — they can answer factual questions about the process and confirm the requirements that apply to your situation.
+A guide can organize home preparation, the SD Record Check, and PRIDE scheduling before you call.
+Their role is assessment and process delivery, not preparation coaching.

 Is the information in the guide official DSD guidance?
 The guide is based on New Brunswick's Child and Youth Well-Being Act (2022, proclaimed January 2024), the Child and Youth Social Services Regulation (2024-6), and the DSD's SAFE assessment policy.
 It synthesizes official regulatory requirements into a preparation framework — it is not produced by DSD, but the requirements it covers are drawn directly from provincial legislation and current DSD policy.